 The Sports & Leisure Committee aims to raise the awareness of health and well-being through sports and leisure activities.
-The committee will promote physical wellbeing and exercise to foster a sense of community and belonging.
-It will also promote the importance to have a balanced uni life between study and physical activity and movement.
+The committee will promote fair play, physical wellbeing and exercise to foster a sense of community and belonging.
+It will also promote the importance to have a balanced university life between study and physical activity and movement.